-- B & B is a general algorithmic method for finding optimal solutions of various problems. - In B & B, a state space tree is built and all the children of E-nodes are generated before any other node become a live node. - E node is a live node that can be expanded to generate its children node. - > Live node is a node that can be expanded without generating its children node. - B & B is used only for optimization problem. - ▶ B & B needs two additional values when compared to backtracking. - 1.
+- B & B is a general algorithmic method for finding optimal solutions of various problems. - In B & B, a state space tree is built and all the children of E-nodes are generated before any other node become a live node. - E node is a live node that can be expanded to generate its children node. - Live node is a node that can be expanded without generating its children node. - B & B is used only for optimization problem. - ▶ B & B needs two additional values when compared to backtracking. - 1.
 A bound value of objective function for every node of state space tree. - 2.
-Value of best solution is compared to node's bound. - ➤ If node's bound is better than best solution I node is terminated. - > Lower bound is for minimization problems. - > Upper bound is for maximization problems. - > In Branching, we define tree structure from set of candidates in a recursive manner. - > In Bounding, we calculate lower bound & upper bound of each node in the tree. - > Lower bound > Upper bound \rightarrow first node is discarded from the search \rightarrow Pruning. - B & B is based on advanced BFS which is done with priority queue instead of traditional list.
+Value of best solution is compared to node's bound. - > Lower bound is for minimization problems. - > Upper bound is for maximization problems. - > In Branching, we define tree structure from set of candidates in a recursive manner. - > In Bounding, we calculate lower bound & upper bound of each node in the tree. - > Lower bound > Upper bound $\rightarrow$ first node is discarded from the search $\rightarrow$ Pruning. - B & B is based on advanced BFS which is done with priority queue instead of traditional list.
 That means highest priority element is always on first position. - > Bounding functions are useful because it doesn't allow to generate sub tree that has no answer nodes. - 3 types of search strategies: - 1.
 FIFO (First- In- First- Out) Search or BFS. - 2.
 LIFO (Last- In- First- Out) Search or DFS. - 3.
 Least Count (LC) Search.